Old Vampires, Duratran print on lightbox, 594 x 420mm, 2019. Photography by Aaron CV Rees.

 Statement - art english

 Diego Ramírez is an artist, writer and arts worker.
 After a sustained period of experimentation with otherness and institutional critique, Ramírez formalised his interests to look at states of ‘fallenness’.
-He approaches this condition in the satirical vein of Milton’s epic poem Paradise Lost, where the literary figure of Satan engages in adversarial and melancholic relations.
+This refers to a satirical condition of loss typified by melancholic, adversarial, and supernatural relations.

 Key cultural moments have shaped the skepticism and darkness of his work.
 Such as the political corruption during the Mexican recession of 1994, the apocalyptic zeitgeist of the turn of the century and the religious dimension of identity politics.
 The combination of these formative experiences led to a state of cynicism that inform his push and pull with concepts, form and context.